5.9 — std::string_view (part 2)

 • The function needs to modify the string passed in as an argument without affecting the caller.
 This is rare.

-• You are using a language standard older than C++17.
+• You are using language standard C++14 or older and aren’t comfortable using references yet.

 Use a std::string_view function parameter when: